 Robust Standard Errors and OLS Standard Errors

-For details on the application of Ordinary Least Squares (OLS), see Ordinary Least Squares in Rstudio.
+For further details on the application of Ordinary Least Squares (OLS), see Ordinary Least Squares in Rstudio.

 OLS Standard Errors in a two-variable model